ikehi/Basic-chatbot/README.md

 # Basic-chatbot
-Chatbot with python with trained responses to particular questions
+Chatbot in python with trained responses to particular questions